MV Bowbelle: History

 With their introduction in the 1960s, Bowbelle was allocated the Lloyd's Register Number 6413235, which became her IMO Number in 1987.
 She was sold to British Dredging Aggregates Ltd, Cardiff in 1977 and then to British Dredging (Sand & Gravel) Co.
 Ltd., London in 1978.
 Her port of registry was changed to London.
 On 26 May 1982, Bowbelle collided with scaffolding on Cannon Street Railway Bridge.
 On 9 June 1983, she collided with the excursion boat Pride of Greenwich near the Hungerford Bridge.
 Bowbelle was sold to East Coast Aggregates Ltd., London in 1984.
 On 5 November 1987, she collided with the dredger Bowsprite near Tower Bridge.
 Bowbelle was damaged at the bows and holed below her waterline.
 She was sold to South Coast Shipping Co.
 Ltd., Southampton, Hampshire in 1988.

 At 01:46 on 20 August 1989, Bowbelle collided with the excursion boat Marchioness between Southwark Bridge and Cannon Street Railway Bridge.
 Marchioness sank with the loss of 51 lives.
 There were 80 survivors.
 The accident was investigated by the Marine Accident Investigation Branch, which published its report on 5 June 1990.
 The investigation found that visibility from the wheelhouse of both vessels was severely restricted.
 Marchioness was not keeping to the starboard side of the river and those on board Bowbelle did not maintain an efficient look out.
 Neither vessel was aware of the other until it was too late to avoid a collision.

 Bowbelle was sold in 1990 to East Coast Aggregates Ltd, Southampton.
 She was sold to Seal Sands Maritime Ltd., Gibraltar in 1992 and renamed Billo.
 She was reflagged to Saint Vincent and the Grenadines and placed under the management of Bilberry Shipping & Stevedores Ltd., Waterford, Ireland.
 The call sign J8GH2 was allocated.

-Billo was sold in 1996 to Antonio Pereira e Filhos Lda, Funchal, Madeira, Portugal in 1996.
+Billo was sold in 1996 to Antonio Pereira e Filhos Lda, Funchal, Madeira, Portugal, who renamed her Bom Rei.
 On 25 March 1996, her dredge pipe caught on the seabed and ruptured her hull.
 She broke in two and sank off Ponta do Sol, Madeira with the loss of one of her crew of seven.
 The wreck lies in 30 m of water south west of Madeira and is a popular dive site.